Dil Se Diya Vachan: Plot

 When Prem hears the full message, he is shocked and blames Nandini for betraying.
 Kalyani defends Nandini and reminds everyone that it wasn't Nandini's fault that she was raped.
 The following day Prem realises that he was wrong but his father refuses to accept Nandini and forces her and Prem to leave the house.
 Prem struggles to find a job to support Nandini and himself, but finally accepts a job offer from Krushna, unaware of Krushna's truth.

 Tired of Krushna's threats, Nandini makes him confess while Prem and Sonakshi, Krushna's wife, overhear the entire the conversation.
 Prem gets into a fight with Krushna and a blast occurs in which Krushna dies.
 Prem is arrested for Krushna's death.
 Nandini and Gautam struggle to find a lawyer to fight Prem's case and eventually Sumati steps in to fight the case against Sonakshi's lawyer who happens to be Sumati's law professor.
 Sumati and Nandini try to collect evidence to strengthen their case against Krushna, however all of their efforts are ruined because Jayshree sabotages their case wanting justice for Krushna.

 Jayshree finds out that Krushna is alive and is now in hiding.
 Nandini is finally compelled to tell the court that Krushna raped her and made her life miserable.
 Nandini finds the doctor that treated her when she was raped but the doctor is bribed by Krushna and turns hostile in court.
 Kalyani is contacted by an anonymous caller saying that he has the evidence of Krushna being alive, so she and Nandini go to collect the evidence.
 Krushna finds out and tries to snatch the evidence from Kalyani.
 A struggle ensues and Kalyani falls to her death.

 During the next court hearing, Govind stands in the witness box and claims that he was the one who raped Nandini and killed Krushna out of anger hoping that this will awaken Krushna's sleeping humanity.
 Krushna cannot endure the guilt and finally cracks.
 He surrenders himself admitting to all his crimes.
 Jayshree apologises to Nandini and gives her her blessings as does Prem's father.

 Nandini returns to her in laws and the family becomes busy in preparing for Prapti's wedding.
 Prem is contacted by a ward boy who tells him that Nandini's child is in fact alive and living at an orphanage after he had switched the babies.
 They track down the girl called Mithoo at the orphanage.
 Nandini is unable to accept Mithoo because she is constantly reminded of the incident and that Mithoo is a part of Krushna.
 Prem wants to accept Mithoo and regards her as his daughter.
 Nandini finally accepts Mithoo and they all live happily ever after.

-Other Versions/Telecasts

-It was dubbed in Arabic and aired on Zee Alwan as سيدة الدار / Sayidat Al-Dar.